desireedavis/desireedavis/README.md

 -  Hi 👋🏾, I’m Desiree

-- 🎨 I'm an Artist and have a freelance business creating canvas art, wall murals and digital illustrations (My work currently lives on all but 3 of the continents!)
+- 🎨 I'm an Artist and have a freelance business creating canvas art, wall murals and digital illustrations (My work currently lives on all but 3 of the continents)

 - 🌴 Born in California, reside in NC